juliabev/card_game/DataGeneration.md

 ### Which method is preferred?
 Method 1 is preferred as the average time per file and total time is shorter.
 Method 1 also stores the decks in numpy arrays as integers, which is a lot more effective when it comes to data generation and storage.

+We have archived the second method due to our preference of the first method, and changed the name to "score.py".

 Table 1.
 Quantitative Testing (Time & File Size)